 Stem Cell Therapy For COPD

-Most causes of COPD occur when inhaling pollutants, smoking tobacco and second-hand smoke.
-Fumes, chemicals and dust found in many work environments contribute to develop COPD.
+Most cases of COPD occur when inhaling pollutants, smoking tobacco, and second-hand smoke.
+Fumes, chemicals, and dust found in many work environments contribute to developing COPD.
 Genetics can also play a role in developing COPD–even if the person has never smoked.

 Refractory (non-reversible) Asthma

 Refractory (non-reversible) Asthma is a form of severe Asthma that causes the airways to inflame, become cramped and produce extra mucus.
 The symptoms include wheezing, coughing, shortness of breath, and chest tightness.
 In most cases of Asthma, you can control your condition with medication.
 But in the case of Refractory Asthma, it can't be regulated or contained with regular medicine.
 While severe Asthma can be a threat, it is possible to keep it under control with alternative treatments and therapy.

 Stem Cell Therapy